In this quick tutorial, we’ll explore different ways to copy a List to another List, and a common error produced in the process.

 List<Plant> copy = new ArrayList<>(list);

-Due to the fact that we’re copying reference here and not cloning the objects, every amends made in one element will affect both lists.
+Since we’re copying references here, and not cloning the objects, every amends made in one element will affect both lists.

 List<Integer> copy = new ArrayList<>(list);